 The nature of social media makes it difficult for public relations professionals to manage the medium.
-Certain sectors, such as finance and pharmaceuticals, are heavily regulated.
-Making it difficult for PR professionals to know what they should put online.
-Even third party posts on a company’s social media platforms can raise legal issues.
+Certain sectors, such as finance and pharmaceuticals, are heavily regulated, making it difficult for PR professionals to know what they should put online.
+Even third-party posts on a company’s social media platforms can raise legal issues.

 According to the Pew Internet & American Life Project, 8 out of 10 internet users search for health information online.
-It’s very important the FDA makes timely and relevant guidelines for social media use to healthcare companies.
+It’s important the FDA makes timely and relevant guidelines for social media use to healthcare companies.

 In the financial sector, FINRA recommends not posting anything about an investment unless approved by leadership of the firm.